-Torque testing finds the hidden problems
+Torque testing and torque monitoring helps manufacturers find the hidden problems in their process

-Testing electric motors
+Torque testing electric motors

 Torque testing is a critical part of the functional test of an electric motor.
 Sciemetric’s solution identifies faulty motors based on ‘High Potential’, ‘Minimum Start Voltage’, ‘Pull-up Torque’ and ‘No-load’ tests.
 Key components of the testing and the related waveforms include: